Magnetothermal transport in ultraclean single crystals of Kitaev magnet $\alpha$-RuCl$_3$: Introduction

 Sample dependence likely accounts for the conflicting results and interpretations of the thermal Hall effect and thermal conductivity measurements.
 In fact, $\alpha$-RuCl$_3$ is known to be highly susceptible to stacking faults that can be introduced during the crystal growth process and sample handling \cite{Cao16}.
 The half-integer quantized plateau has only been confirmed for samples grown by the Bridgman method, but there is no such report for the samples grown by the chemical vapor transport (CVT) method.
 Moreover, even for samples grown by the Bridgman method, the HIQTH effect is observed only in samples with higher longitudinal thermal conductivity than a certain threshold value \cite{Kasahara22}.
-As for the thermal conductivity oscillations, some groups reported the enhancement of the oscillation amplitude in samples with lower longitudinal thermal conductivity \cite{Bruin22,Lefrancois21}, while the others reported the opposite trend \cite{Zhang23_PRM}.
+As for the thermal conductivity oscillations, some groups reported the enhancement of the oscillation amplitude in samples with lower longitudinal thermal conductivity \cite{Bruin22,Lefrancois23,Namba24}, while the others reported the opposite trend \cite{Zhang23_PRM}.
 Thus, the situation calls for further thermal transport studies on samples with an extreme cleanliness.

 In this paper, we revisit the magnetothermal transport properties of $\alpha$-RuCl$_3$ using ultraclean samples that have been recently synthesized \cite{Namba24}.
 We found that anomalous behavior manifesting as oscillatory-like features is observed in the magnetic field dependence of the thermal conductivity, $\kappa(H)$, above $H_c$, but their magnitude is significantly suppressed in the ultraclean samples.
 This contradicts with the hypothesis of quantum oscillations, indicating that the oscillatory features arise from a sequence of magnetic transitions induced by unavoidable stacking faults.
 The thermal Hall conductivity exhibits a half-quantized plateau, but its width is strongly reduced in our samples with higher $T_{\rm N}$ and $H_c$.
-We discuss these results in terms of disorder and non-Kitaev interactions.
+We discuss these results in terms of sample-dependent magnetic critical fields and mean free path.

-Single crystals of $\alpha$-RuCl$_3$ were grown using a two-step crystal growth method combining with the CVT and sublimation processes \cite{Namba24}.
-The in-plane longitudinal thermal conductivity $\kappa$ and the thermal Hall conductivity $\kappa_{xy}$ were measured by the standard steady-state method with a heat current $\mathbf{q}$ applied along the $b$-axis.
-For the measurements of $\kappa_{xy}$, magnetic fields ${\bm H}$ were applied along the $a$-axis.
-The details of the structural and physical properties of our samples are described in Ref.\,\cite{Namba24}.